apollographql/apollo-client/react-docs/source/cache-updates.md

 We recommend using the `reducer` option, except when there's a good reason to use `updateQueries` instead (eg. if it would make your app much easier to understand and maintain).

+<h3 id="directAccess">Direct Cache Access: `update`</h3>

+Using `update` gives you full control over the cache, allowing you to make changes to your data model in response to a mutation in any way you like. `update` is explained in full [here](http://dev.apollodata.com/core/read-and-write.html).

 <h2 id="fetchMore">Incremental loading: `fetchMore`</h2>

 `fetchMore` can be used to update the result of a query based on the data returned by another query.
 Most often, it is used to handle infinite-scroll pagination or other situations where you are loading more data when you already have some.